DataExpert-io/data-engineer-handbook/bootcamp/materials/1-dimensional-data-modeling/zerangmajid/graph_data_modeling_description.md

 # Graph Data Modeling Description

 ## Overview
+**Graph data modeling** focuses on  **relationships** rather than  **entities**.
+It uses  **vertices** and  **edges** to represent interconnected data.
+Graph data modeling is a technique focused on capturing relationships between data entities.
+Unlike traditional models that prioritize tables and rows, graph models use nodes and edges, making them highly effective for use cases like social networks, recommendation systems, and relationship-driven datasets.

+#### Why Graph Data Modeling?
+- Captures complex relationships efficiently.
+- Ideal for analyzing networks, social connections, and player interactions.

 This document describes the **SQL scripts** used for **modeling graph data**.
 The repository is organized to showcase:
 The database structure consists of **vertices** and **edges** that represent players, teams, games, and their relationships.

+#### Additive vs. Non-Additive Dimensions
+- **Additive Dimensions**: Data you can sum without overlap (e.g., Age groups in a population).
+- **Non-Additive Dimensions**: Data prone to double counting (e.g., Active users across devices).

 ## Repository Structure